-This is what his father Alexander Lukashenko said with regard to the situation:
+This is what his father Aleksandr Lukashenko said with regard to the situation:

 “Here in Belarus we created a presidential operation-analytical centre with less than a hundred of people.
 My son is in charge of it.
 By law the top of the security forces have to obey the centre”.

 The other 49% belongs to anonymous offshores.
 The nominal shareholder is “Sabscissa Holding Ltd” registered in Cyprus.